February 17, 2025

 Early Signs of Transmission Problems in High-Mileage Cars

 Such cars might experience more frequent instances of gear slipping or delayed transmission response.
-Issues often stem from years of wear and tear on the transmission system, which may start to manifest as erratic behavior, including slipping or jerking motions during gear shifts.
+Issues often stem from years of wear and tear on the transmission system, which may manifest as erratic behavior, including slipping or jerking during gear shifts.
 Recognizing these signs early can prevent the gradual progression into more significant transmission failures.

 How Cold Weather Affects Performance